privacysandbox/bidding-auction-local-testing-app/src/participants/mobile/dsp-mob/tkv/README.md

 # Building and running the Trusted Key/Value (TKV) service

-See the main [`README.md`](/README.md) file for instructions on how to build and run the TKV service.
-Those instructions will set up a TKV instance that points to the key/value data in this directory.
+See the [`README-mobile.md`](/README-mobile.md) file for instructions on how to build and run the TKV service.
+Those instructions will help you set up a TKV instance that points to the key/value data in this directory.

 # Loading your own data into the TKV service